A Brief History

 Stanley became somewhat of a journalist/adventurer, going on expeditions in the Ottoman Empire and Africa, seeking stories and adventure.
 In 1869, he decided on his seminal quest, that of finding the “lost” missionary David Livingstone and while he was at it, the source of the Nile River.
-Setting off from Zanzibar with a massive retinue of 192 porters (or 111, depending on the source), Stanley trudged around the disease ridden countryside for 700 miles over 8 months before finding Livingstone alive and well.
+Setting off from Zanzibar in 1871 with a massive retinue of 192 porters (or 111, depending on the source), Stanley trudged around the disease ridden countryside for 700 miles over 8 months before finding Livingstone alive and well.
 Many men and animals, including Stanley’s prized horse died on the expedition.
 Did Stanley even utter his famous phrase, or did he later invent it for his readers?
 We do not know, but we do know the line, “Dr. Livingstone, I presume?” is a Quotation Hall of Fame worthy quote in the annals of understatement.
 (Note: There is no Quotation Hall of Fame.)
 Stanley also provided valuable mapping and reports of the interior of Africa.

 Another entry in the category of understatement was uttered by British Royal Navy Admiral David Beatty during the Battle of Jutland in 1916, a remark made in the aftermath of 2 of his battlecruisers blowing up in front of his eyes.
 The future 1st Lord of the Admiralty is quoted as saying, “There’s Something Wrong with Our Bloody Ships Today!”
 (He may have thrown in a “seems to be” between the word There and the word Something.) the Royal Navy considered itself the master of all the seas, with no other naval force worthy of serious competition with the British fleet.
 They were wrong.
 At Jutland during World War I (May 31-June 1, 1916) the British Fleet faced the German Imperial Navy, fully expecting to decisively defeat the Germans and remove any German challenge to British mastery of the seas.
 Instead, the British nose got royally bloodied when British losses included 3 battle cruisers sunk, 3 armored cruisers sunk, and 8 destroyers sunk, with the loss of over 6000 sailors killed.
 German losses, while significant, were far less, with the loss of a battle cruiser, an obsolete battleship, 4 light cruisers and 5 torpedo boats, along with about 2500 German sailors killed.